Vet Tech Schools in New Mexico

 Accredited Vet Tech Programs in New Mexico

-For aspiring veterinary technicians in NM, there are three accredited programs available, one of which is an online program.
+Four accredited programs, one of which is an online program, are available for aspiring veterinary technicians in NM.
 The predominant accreditation institution in this field is the Committee on Veterinary Technician Education and Activities (CVTEA), a branch of the American Veterinary Medical Association (AVMA).

 To secure entry into one of the NM vet tech programs, applicants typically need to submit the following: